henne49/keba/README.md

 Project to load the last charging session from a Keba C Wallbox, that has no usable web interface.
 The program allows to display the sessions as a html page and exporting them as CSV File.
 You can define rfid tags for different cars and it allows to export Company Car Sessions separately.

+The Heavy Lifting Code was done by Stephan, https://github.com/fiebrandt Credits to his work.

 Currently AMD64 Image only TODO create an ARM64 Image for MAC M1

 ## create a data folder